 As you’ll learn more about logical operators in Python, you will have to deal with Boolean objects and values.

 So these were all data types present in Python.
 Learn more about the data types in Python.
 Apart from these data types, Python also has many built-in functions, which help it in performing a variety of tasks.
 We’ll need to use a few built-in functions to implement type conversion as well.
+Checkout our data science programs to learn about various types of conversions.

 Now that we’ve discussed data types, we can move onto type conversion.